IanFinlayson/exploring-cs/chapter11.md

 ```

 This adds the speed into each of the two coordinates.
 So the way this
-works is the user presses an arrow key, let\'s say the right key.
+works is the user presses an arrow key, let's say the right key.
 This
 sets `xspeed` to positive 1.
 Every time through the loop, the 1 is added
 into `x`.
 So each time through it moves 1 pixel to the right.
 When the
 user releases the right key, `xspeed` is set back to 0.
 Then the `x`